Creating a Power BI Dashboard for Calgary Public Library’s Ultimate Summer Reading Challenge

 Similarly, to my fellow book lovers, reading books is nurtured into us by watching others read.
 Books have always surrounded our homes, filled bookshelves, surfaces, and staircases.

 My mom never told me to read, put a timer on, or gave me rewards for reading.
-My love of reading came from watching her entranced in a book.
-In 100’s of books…
+My love of reading came from watching her entranced in a book… or in hundreds of books.

 With her Ph.D. in English Literature, she inspires everyone around her to read and escape through stories and prose.
 She has successfully reached the max number of holds (50) you can put on books at the library and the maximum number of books you can check out (99) multiple times.